 3. Pay Attention to Cultural Fit!

-Do this: Evaluate your own cultural fit before you decide on a company.
+Do this: Evaluate your own best cultural fit before you decide on a company.
 In their glossy pamphlets and shiny websites, employers often promise candidates a bona fide utopia of a workplace to attract the best possible talent.
 But how does the company really operate?
-Use corporate rating portals like Kununu (German) and Glassdoor, and check how current and previous employees would rate each company on factors like working conditions, career mobility, and salary.
+Use corporate rating portals like Great Place to Work, Kununu and Glassdoor, and check how current and previous employees would rate each company on factors like working conditions, career mobility, and salary.
 Once you’ve gathered all the necessary facts, you can make a better decision about whether this company would be a good fit for you.

 4. Online Etiquette Counts Too – Don’t Forget to Decline!

 Just because online interactions don’t require you to speak directly to your partner, it doesn’t mean you can throw etiquette to the wind.
 Thomas K. Heiden of Heiden Associates advises applicants to communicate better and more openly with recruiters, once they’ve found a new position.
-“Open-ended application processes should always be ended with an email, declining the offer,” says Heiden.
-Finally, it’s very frustrating for recruiters to learn that after recommending you for an interview, you’ve already signed a contract to work somewhere else.
+“Open-ended application processes should always end with an email declining the offer,” says Heiden.
+It’s very frustrating for recruiters to learn that after recommending you for an interview, you’ve already signed a contract to work elsewhere.
 And you?
 You’ll most likely never hear from that headhunter again.

 5. Prepare Your “Telephone” Persona